hitzz97/DeepLearningSpecialization/README.md

-# Coursera Deep Learning Specialization by Deeplearning.ai
+# Coursera Deep Learning Specialization by Deeplearning.ai (Notebooks)

-## Special Thanks to Andrew ng for teaching so many great concepts in the
+## Special Thanks to Andrew ng for teaching so many great concepts in the course

-###  Notebooks from Coursera Deep Learning Specialization

 * These notebooks are not meant to be used for the purpose of clearing the test but for learning and reference purpose only